arun477/100-days-of-coding-challenge/log.md

 **Today's Progress** little worst day and i didn't finsish the code fully but i worked in code, it is 50% complete. and yes i also coded some javascript design pattern.
 **Thoughts:** not that good but i hope tommorow going  to be nice, and i'm working on myproject.
 **Link to work:**comming soon...

+### Day 25: jul 4 , 2017

+**Today's Progress** i feel bad, i missed one week but now i started to working on and now i'm exploring fb grap api for my project it almost in finishing stage, tommorow it will be completed.
+**Thoughts:** feel good because my project comming as expectedh but design wise little bit improvision is required.
+**Link to work:**comming soon...